 Located 40 km from Lisbon‘s historic centre, you’ll discover Serra da Arrábida – one of the most beautiful places in Portugal.
 You’ll find out some of the reasons why I consider this place a real Portuguese paradise.

-In this article I’ll show you all the amazing places Serra da Arrábida Nature Park and its surroundings have to offer.
-You’ll discover wonderful beaches (there’s no need to go somewhere else), breathtaking landscapes and centennial castles.
+In this article I’ll show you all the amazing places Serra da Arrábida Natural Park and its surroundings have to offer.
+You’ll discover wonderful beaches (there’s no need to go elsewhere), breathtaking landscapes and centennial castles.

 During your journey, don’t miss the opportunity to stop on both sides of the road to admire the view over the sea and the mountain.
 You can miss some viewpoints but you can park your car in several places along the way.

 Aside from the viewpoints, you can visit Arrábida Convent that was built by Friar Martinho de Santa Maria in the 16th century, a Spanish Franciscan to whom D. João de Lencastre (1501-1571), first duke of Aveiro, gave these lands (25 hectares).